^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The causes and epidemiology of eye gonorrhea
+Causes and epidemiology of gonorrhea of the eyes

-Pathogenesis of eye gonorrhea
+Pathogenesis of gonorrhea of the eyes

-Symptoms of eye gonorrhea
+Symptoms of gonorrhea of the eyes

-Less often the infection penetrates into the eye and causes the development of panophthalmitis.
+Less often, the infection penetrates into the eye and causes the development of panophthalmitis.

-Gonoblennoreya children and adults
+Gonoblenorrhea in children and adults

 Where does it hurt?

-Diagnosis of eye gonorrhea
+Diagnosis of gonorrhea of the eyes

 What do need to examine?